-(1) The MCR is calculated in a range from 0.25 SCR to 0.45 SCR.
+$^{(1)}$ The MCR is calculated in the range between SCR x 0.25 and SCR x 0.45.
 At this stage the minimum amount was calculated.

 The Board of Directors wishes to express its thanks to the Group's employees and agents for its achievements.